jesniemagaling/qveeco-ecommerce/README.md

 # Qveeco E-commerce

 **Qveeco** is a simple e-commerce web app built using **Vanilla JavaScript** and **Tailwind CSS**.
-It was created as a follow-up learning project after understanding core JavaScript concepts, focusing on DOM manipulation, Local Storage, UI responsiveness, and building interactive features without frameworks.
+It was created as a follow-up learning project after understanding core JavaScript concepts, focusing on DOM manipulation, local Storage, UI responsiveness, and building interactive features without frameworks.

 ---